 - Member for

-WILLMAR — A lengthy agenda awaits the Kandiyohi County Board of Commissioners for its upcoming meeting.
-The County Board meets at 10 a.m.
-Tuesday in the board room at the Kandiyohi County Health and Human Services Building, 2200 23rd St. N.E.
-Part of the meeting will be occupied with end-of-the-year business, including setting the commissioners' salaries for 2017 and reporting on the administrator's annual review.
+WILLMAR — Road projects will dominate the agenda at the upcoming meeting of the Kandiyohi County Board of Commissioners.
+The board meets at 10 a.m.
+Tuesday in the board room at the Kandiyohi County Health and Human Services Building, 2200 23rd St. N.E., Willmar.
+The meeting will open with a summary of local activities funded by a 2015-16 Violence Against Women Act grant.

 WILLMAR — It was her first-ever trip to the dentist, and 3-year-old Nancy Hernandez lay across her mother's lap as dentistry student Jay Feuillerat peered into her mouth.
 "Open nice and wide," he encouraged her.
 "Whoa, those are some pretty teeth."
 Nancy's mother, Nancy Castellanos Pineda, held the little girl's hands as Feuillerat summed up the findings.
 She had two cavities, he explained.
 "They'll have to be addressed."
 The recommendation: a followup appointment to fix both cavities.